Darkfoxjj12/hanwha-people-counting-web/README.md

 # hanwha-people-counting-web
 A lightweight PowerShell middleware that fetches real-time people counting data from Hanwha AI cameras and displays it on a clean web dashboard for Nx Witness layouts.

-Hanwha Vision Occupancy Dashboard for Nx Witness

-A lightweight PowerShell middleware that fetches real-time people counting data from Hanwha AI cameras and displays it on a clean web dashboard for Nx Witness layouts.
-What it does

     Live Extraction: Polls Hanwha SUNAPI every second for In/Out counts.

     Occupancy Logic: Calculates how many people are currently inside (In - Out).